TobyLobster/sqrt_test/readme.md

 The orange dots are good candidates to use.
 The grey dots are the also-rans, don't choose these because there are faster and smaller versions in orange.

 Note however: sqrt9 and sqrt3 have two tables of squares (512 bytes).
 This memory cost can be shared with a fast multiply routine like https://everything2.com/user/eurorusty/writeups/Fast+6502+multiplication which uses the same tables.

+### See Also

+See also my [multiply_test](https://github.com/TobyLobster/multiply_test) repository comparing implementations of integer multiplication.